Who Should Apply to the Writers Institute

 Students may enroll for two weeks (June 30-July 11 or July 14-25) or for the entire four-week session (June 30-July 25).

 Only four-week students may receive academic credit.
 All workshops meet Monday, Wednesday, and Friday from 1 to 4 p.m.
+There is approximately 16 students per workshop.

 How to Select a Workshop: Applicants are encouraged to select the workshop which seems most appropriate and attractive to them, but the Director and Associate Director of the program will make the final determinations about placement based upon review of the required writing sample and other relevant factors, including previous workshop experience.